tomosewe/blog/content/posts/setting-up-a-blog-with-hugo-and-netlify.md

 5. #### Build and run.

     Run `hugo` to build your site.
-Hugo will generate the site inside of the _public/_ directory.
+Hugo will generate the site inside the _public/_ directory.
 Now run `hugo serve -D` The -D flag is to enable drafts.
 Your site will now be viewable on [http://localhost:1313/](http://localhost:1313/).

 And that's it, you're set up with Hugo.
 Check out the [Hugo docs](https://gohugo.io/documentation/) for more in depth information.